-Governance: Research examines the deployment of law, including conceptions of what counts as law both cross-nationally and over time.
-Inquiry in this area addresses how rules have been understood, and the varying format that governing takes in local, regional, national and transnational settings.
+Governance and Courts: Research examines the deployment of law, including conceptions of what counts as law both cross-nationally and over time.
+Inquiry in this area addresses how rules have been understood, and the varying format that governing takes in local, regional, national and transnational settings, including trial and appellate courts at various levels.